 It is very important to expose your Tibetan Mastiff to vigorous exercise on a daily basis.
 The best way to accomplish this is to give the dog a job to do, which will naturally keep him active.
 People who wish to keep the breed as a house pet need to have their abode fenced, so the dog has enough space to roam.

 You can still take your Tibetan Mastiff for walks, but be sure to put him on a leash as the dog is not the type that will always heed to their owner’s voice.
 Never allow the dog to go off the leash in public; this is due to the fact that the pup has a natural aversion to strange dogs.
 The breed is usually very active in the morning time and evenings; if you won’t have time to exercise him during these periods, then the Tibetan Mastiff is the right pet for you.
+Take a look at our review of the best dog leashes for more info.

 Recommendations are that you feed your Tibetan Mastiff twice a day with four to six cups of kibble of high quality (divided into two).
 You need to avoid bloat or gastric dilatation-volvulus by withholding the dog’s meal for one hour after an energetic exercise session.